schnneider-utp/schnneider-utp/README.md

 <p align="justify">
-I am a student at the Technological University of Pereira, currently enrolled in a preparatory program in Software Development Technology.
-I am in my fifth semester with honors and will soon be advancing to Systems Engineering.
-I am from Bogotá and currently reside in Pereira.
+I'm a student at the Technological University of Pereira, currently completing the propaedeutic cycle in Software Development Technology to later move on to Systems Engineering.
+I'm currently in my fifth semester with honor tuition.
+I'm from Bogotá and live in Pereira.
+I'm 20 years old.
 </p>

 ## My Skill Set